joonarafael/unsecure-software/docs/security_fixes.md

 This document will provide you with the necessary steps to fix the security issues present in the application.
 The fixes are based on the issues described in [this document](./security_issues.md "Security Issues").

 **NOTE**: If you are running the application locally as a _Docker_ container, you will need to build the image again after making these changes.
 The application will not automatically update itself when modifying the source code.
-See the [Installation Manual](https://github.com/joonarafael/unsecure-software/blob/main/docs/installation_manual.md#create-the-docker-image-for-the-app "Installation Manual") for more information on how to build the Docker image.
+See the [Installation Manual](./installation_manual.md#rebuilding-the-application "Installation Manual - Rebuilding The Application") for more information on how to rebuild the Docker image.

+If you do not feel like copying, pasting, commenting, and uncommenting code all over the place, you can also just download the **_FIXED VERSION_** of the application from this [GitHub repository](https://github.com/joonarafael/secure-software "Secure Software").
+The repository contains the fixed version of the application, and you can run it locally straight out of the box **with the same instructions as the original application**.

 ## Fixing [Issue 2](./security_issues.md#issue-2---a02-cryptographic-failures "Issue 2 - Cryptographic Failures")

-Replace plaintext passwords with hashed passwords in the database through the database control panel (behind button "_Let's do it_" on index page or route `/populate`).
-Login credentials remain the same, they are just stored in a more secure manner.
+Replace plaintext passwords with hashed passwords in the database through the database control panel (behind button "_Let's do it_" on index page or route `/populate`). **Login credentials remain the same**, they are just stored in a more secure manner.

 Then, change the authentication logic within the _login API endpoint_ (file [`/app/api/auth/login/route.ts`](../app/api/auth/login/route.ts "Open file")) to look like this: